Gunmen allegedly kidnapped three persons in Delta

 A post on his Facebook account read, “OKAMOKA!
 Dem kidnap Asore Frank yesterday night for around second Amekpa, same yesterday night other two kidnappings take place for Ekrejebor around Powo church and around Bris and Bina for Ughelli.”

-As at the time of filing this report, Delta State Police Public Relations Officer, DSP Bright Edafe was yet to respond to enquiries about the incident.
+As at the time of filing this report, Delta State Police Public Relations Officer, DSP Bright Edafe said that the incident is yet to be confirmed.

 Disclaimer